makerdao/mips/MIP41/mip41.md

 Core Unit Facilitators should refrain from casting votes before the Governance Facilitators publicly communicate the details of the process in this instance.

-In the absence of a successful Interim Facilitator selection or election within 72 hours, one or more permanent Facilitator onboarding proposals for this core unit may be submitted into the weekly governance cycle.
+In the absence of a successful Interim Facilitator appointment within 72 hours, one or more permanent Facilitator onboarding proposals for the Core Unit may be submitted into the weekly governance cycle.
 This overrides the normal rules relating to the feedback and frozen periods.

 #### Edge Cases